-Getting to Legoland Germany from Munich
+How to get to Legoland Germany from Munich

 Further reading: Legoland Germany - fun for the whole family

-Factory outlet shopping at Ingolstadt
+Day trip for factory outlet shopping at Ingolstadt

 Whilst shopping isn’t on everyone’s holiday agenda, those that do feel the need for some retail therapy are in luck with the factory outlet shopping centre at Ingolstadt under an hour from Munich.

 Home to outlet stores for brands including Armani, Calvin Klein, Fossil, Jimmy Choo, Ugg and Versace, shoppers can save up to 60% on fashion, cosmetics and homewares.
 Ingolstadt Village is open daily (except Sundays and bank holidays) from 10am to 8pm.

 And, if your travel partner isn’t a shopper, there are numerous restaurants and cafes in the village where they can while away the time.

 How to get to Ingolstadt Village from Munich